Cjaker/zerobot-docs/docs/lua_scripting/functions/map.md

 -- @param toX (number) - The x-coordinate of the map position destination.
 -- @param toY (number) - The y-coordinate of the map position destination.
 -- @param toZ (number) - The z-coordinate of the map position destination.
--- @return True if succeeded, or nil if tile/creature doesn't exists or there's no map information available. function Map.moveCreatureToGround(x, y, z, toX, toY, toZ)
+-- @return True if the request was sent to server, or nil if tile/creature doesn't exists, can't move the creature or if there's no map information available. function Map.moveCreatureToGround(x, y, z, toX, toY, toZ)

 -- Walk to a specific position using Tibia map click algorithm